skupperproject/skupper-example-gateway/README.md

 [skewer]: https://github.com/skupperproject/skewer

-Skewer provides some utilities for generating the README and running the example steps.
+Skewer provides utility functions for generating the README and running the example steps.
 Use the `./plano` command in the project root to see what is available.

 To quickly stand up the example using Minikube, try the `./plano demo` command.